junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

+### Epilogue: Inherit the World

+**(outline: heaven in their command, earth seems fine, TFW go to beach finally, with matching shirts and toes in the sands like Dean always imagined)**

+<br>

 ## Draft Notes

 Complete Outline: get Lucifer→help Lucifer recover (Lucifer suggest get Michael but they refuse)→daily episode with ghost&demon(+surprise reunions+troubles)→(Cass+situation get worse, Heaven can't wait longer) get Michael→help them make peace→they align to destroy world→S/D say yes, kill each other, heaven is saved, Cass thought they died, go to Heaven/vail to find them, let them decide if they want back→TFW back together, heaven on their command, thought problem solved, Cass is still dying→Dean use his soul power heal Cass, soul-grace dance, Cass is saved, TFW HE

-<br>

-Chap 2 edit note:

-Dumah coughs (that's how Cass get infected)

-She's voice breaks, if she's in a vessel now, it'll look like she's choking on blood in her throat

-Heaven drawing him in

-clumsy landing: like he's hustled down

 <br>